MystenLabs/sui/narwhal/benchmark/README.md

 * `socket_addr`: The socket address the consensus api gRPC server should be listening to.
 * `get_collections_timeout`: The timeout configuration when requesting batches from workers.
 * `remove_collections_timeout`: The timeout configuration when removing batches from workers.
+* `handler_certificate_deliver_timeout`: When a certificate is fetched on the fly from peers, it is submitted from the block synchronizer handler for further processing to core to validate and ensure parents are available and history is causal complete.
+This property is the timeout while we wait for core to perform this processes and the certificate to become available to the handler to consume.
 * `max_concurrent_requests`: The maximum number of concurrent requests for primary-to-primary and worker-to-worker messages.

 ### Run the benchmark